Jump to main content Jump to navigation Jump to footer

 Petrography:

-Splittable natural stone with distinct layers or zones in different colours
+Splitable natural stone with distinct layers or zones showing different colour shades.

-Some variation in grey tones from tile to tile (or brick to brick) is desired to create a lively, natural look
+Some variation in grey tones from slab to slab (or brick to brick) is desirable to create a vibrant, natural appearance.

 Water absorption max 0.1 percent